cloudmesh/cloudmesh-openapi/README-source.md

 3. At the dashboard click on the "+ Enable APIs and Services" button at the top of the dashboard

-4. Search for **cloud natural language**" to find the API in the search results and click the result
+4. Search for **cloud natural language** to find the API in the search results and click the result

 5. Once the page opens click "Enable"